 by Eddie Carrara

-Car manufacturers in the US from 1981 to 1995 were built with a system call OBD1, (On-board diagnostics one), basically the system monitored manufacturers specific systems in the vehicle, if there was a fault with one of the systems, it would send a signal to the computer, and that would activate the '' CHECK ENGINE'' light.
+Car manufacturers in the US from 1981 to 1995 built automobiles with a self diagnostic system call OBD1 (On-board diagnostics one).
+The OBD1 system monitored the automotive manufacturer's specific systems in all vehicles.
+If there were a fault with one of the components, it would send a signal to the computer, which would activate the '' CHECK ENGINE'' light.

 So, a properly working oxygen sensor is a necessity for any vehicle.
-Neglecting to replace a bad oxygen sensor will usually result in damage to your catalytic converter, costing you an extra $500 -$1000 in repairs if not more.
+Neglecting to replace a bad oxygen sensor will usually result in damage to your catalytic converter, costing you an extra $500 -$1000 in repairs, if not more.

 There are some clear signs that your oxygen sensor is no longer functioning.
 They can include:

 This is an O2 sensor on a Honda Pilot